mlcommons/training/sentiment_analysis/README.md

 ### Steps to run and time

 #### Run and Time

-Run the bash script `run_and_time.sh` with a seed argument to train a convolution based model, using:
+Run the bash script `run_and_time.sh` inside `paddle/` with a seed argument to train a convolution based model, using:
 ```
+cd paddle/
 ./run_and_time.sh <seed>
 ```